-A new report released by Sir David Martin Foundation reveals there is high demand and widespread unmet need for treatment services and support for young Australians with drug and alcohol addiction.
+A new report by Sir David Martin Foundation reveals high demand and widespread unmet need for treatment services and support for young Australians with drug and alcohol addiction.

 ‘Evolve 2020: Are we doing enough for young people with drug and alcohol addiction?’ makes seven key recommendations calling for a nationwide expansion of youth-specific services to prevent vulnerable young people being caught in a lifelong cycle of addiction.
 The report shows that almost 40% (76,000) of all those requesting help for drug and alcohol addiction in Australia each year are under the age of 30.
 However, a lack of youth specific treatment options leaves many of these young people in adult programs not tailored to their needs.

 “Young people have the strongest recovery rate of any age group if given the opportunity,” explained Sir David Martin Foundation General Manager, Helen Connealy.
 “But their needs are different and varied than other stages of life.
 Many have suffered trauma, mental illness or suffered domestic violence.
 Family is so important in their recovery but not always available.
 Often these young people haven’t had the space to grow up and mature in the traditional sense.”

-Sir David Martin Foundation has been helping young people in crisis for 30 years, and is the primary funder of Mission Australia’s Triple Care Farm in the NSW Southern Highlands, a best practice, holistic treatment centre for young people affected by drug and alcohol issues, we help provide a safe place for young people to recover.
+Sir David Martin Foundation has been helping young people in crisis for 30 years.
+As the primary funder of Mission Australia’s Triple Care Farm, a best practice, holistic treatment centre for young people affected by drug and alcohol issues, we help provide a safe place for young people to recover.
 Over 3,000 young people’s lives have been saved, with 200 students each year now supported through the program’s Rehabilitation, Withdrawal and Aftercare components.